Bilinear pairings on elliptic curves: Tate pairing

 Computationally, the Tate pairing can be seen as ``half a Weil pairing''; the idea is to define it directly as $f_P (Q)$ instead of the quotient \eqref {eq:weil2}.
-Its precise definition depends on an additional field~$L$ such that $E [n]$ is defined over~$L$; usually, but not necessarily, $L$ is chosen minimal with this property.
+Its precise definition depends on a field extension~$L$ of~$K$ such that $E [n]$ is contained in~$E (L)$; usually, but not necessarily, $L$ is chosen minimal with this property.

 \paragraph {First definition of the Tate pairing.} Let $P \in E [n]$, let $D_P$ be a degree zero divisor, defined over~$L$, with $D_P \sim [P] - [\Oc]$, and let $f_{D_P}$, defined over~$L$, be such that $\ddiv f_{D_P} = n D_P$.
 Let $Q$ be another point on $E (L)$ (not necessarily of $n$-torsion) and let $D_Q \sim [Q] - [\Oc]$ be defined over~$L$ of support disjoint with $D_P$.
 Then the Tate pairing of $P$ and $Q$ is given by